China’s Xi Jinping meets Central Asian leaders: Why their summit matters

 “During the summit, President Xi will also meet with these leaders and lay out the top-level plan for China’s relations with [the] five Central Asian countries,” said the spokesperson.

-SISS’s Zhao said Xi’s attendance at the second summit sends a clear message:
+SIIS’s Zhao said Xi’s attendance at the second summit sends a clear message: “China places high strategic importance on Central Asia.”

 What’s ‘C5+1’ – and is China racing the US for influence?